Molorius/ulp-c/pkg/asm/README.md

 jumpr target, threshold+1, lt
 ```

-ulp-asm does the same unless threshold == 0xFFFF, in which case it will use:
+Which is fine unless threshold == 0xFFFF. ulp-asm does the same unless threshold == 0xFFFF, in which case it will use:
 ```
 jumpr target, 0, ge // always jump
 ```